stonepros/stone/doc/dev/session_authentication.rst

 Session Security Statistics
 ---------------------------

-The existing Cephx authentication code keeps statistics on how many messages were signed, how many message signature were checked, and how many checks succeeded and failed.
+The existing Stonex authentication code keeps statistics on how many messages were signed, how many message signature were checked, and how many checks succeeded and failed.
 It is prepared to keep similar statistics on encryption and decryption.
 These statistics can be accessed through the call ``printAuthSessionHandlerStats`` in ``auth/AuthSessionHandler.cc``.